2.7.- Writing a story

 First sentence / Beginning

-As I said above, in a PET story you always have to start with a sentence that you get directly from the task.
-Don’t change this sentence in any way, but simply copy it onto you answer sheet and begin your story from there.
+In a PET story, you always have to start with a sentence that you get directly from the task.
+Don’t change this sentence in any way, but simply copy it onto your answer sheet and begin your story from there.

 I recommend adding one more sentence to complete the beginning of your story.
 For our example task this could look like this: